jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IoT-Hub-Level-Agreements-SLA.md

-1 **Service Scope**
+### 1. Service Scope

-JD Cloud IoT Hub Service is an IoT access platform, providing users with rapid, efficient, safe and low-cost device connection, device management, device data collection, forwarding and dumping functions.
+JD Cloud & AI IoT Hub Service is an IoT access platform, providing users with rapid, efficient, safe and low-cost device connection, device management, device data collection, forwarding and dumping functions.

-2 **Service Level Indicator**
+### 2. Service Level Indicator

-2.1 **Service Functions**
+#### 2.1 Service Functions

-For details of all functions of the IoT Hub Service, please refer to the detailed description document, technical document and help documentation provided by JD Cloud on the official website.
+For details of all functions of the IoT Hub Service, please refer to the detailed description document, technical document and help documentation provided by JD Cloud & AI on the official website.
 All functional changes of IoT Hub Service that may affect users will be announced to the users.

-2.2 **Service Availability**
+#### 2.2 Service Availability

 Service cycle: one natural month shall be defined as one service cycle.
 In case of less than one natural month, it shall not be counted as one service cycle.

 Service availability: not less than 99.9%.

 Calculation formula for service availability of IoT Hub Service is: ((Effective messages per service cycle - failed message count per service cycle)/effective message count per service cycle)×100%.** Monthly free message quota shall not be counted.**

 Where,